-Structure Disk or CD Description capability such as PCs, NT systems, and Macintoshes.
-Dual format CD Single volume with both ISO 9660 CD and Files-11 CD formats.
+Structure Disk or CD Description Dual format CD Single volume with both ISO 9660 CD and Files-11 CD formats.
 Files are accessible to both formats whose directories might point to the same data.
 Foreign Both A structure that is not related to a Files-11 structure.
 When you specify a foreign structure, you make the contents of a volume known to the system, but the system makes no assumptions about its file structure.
 The application is responsible for supplying a structure.